 Loftus provides fire cover to the local community and includes two industries.
 The major deep potash/polyhalite mine situated at Boulby on the Redcar and Cleveland/North Yorkshire county borders and the British Steel site at Skinningrove.
 The area also contains a mixture of small hamlets, light industry and agriculture.
 With rolling countryside and large cliffs overlooking the North Sea.
 The current population of Loftus stands at 6500.

-Loftus Fire Station is staffed utilising the Retained Duty System.
+Loftus Fire Station is staffed utilising the On-Call Duty System.
 Local residents are also on call firefighters living within 5 minutes travel time of the station.
-Retained Duty Firefighters usually have other commitments in their local community and wider area, but give a commitment to respond to emergency calls when needed.
-Loftus station is home to a single fire appliance.
+On-Call Duty Firefighters usually have other commitments in their local community and wider area, but give a commitment to respond to emergency calls when needed.
+Loftus station is home to a single fire engine.

 On-Call drill night is Monday 6.00pm – 9.00pm